arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ---
 title: 'Getting Started with Nicla Voice'
-description: 'Learn how to capture audio for an Edge Impulse model to use with Nicla Voice'
+description: 'Learn how to start to use the Nicla Voice and create your own machine learning audio models using Edge Impulse'
 tags:
   - Getting started
   - Edge Impulse